BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback

+These thresholds were selected to provide stable enhancement and robustness while avoiding overcorrection, as shown in Table \ref{tab:illumination_var_comp}.
+Among the evaluated parameters, the Contrast Threshold had the strongest effect on processing throughput.
+A threshold of 50 achieved the highest F1 score (0.9018), whereas increasing this value to 60 and 70 substantially raised the proportion of illuminated images to 27.7\% and 31.9\%, respectively, with only a marginal reduction in peak accuracy.
+The brightness range analysis revealed a clear trade-off between coverage and quality.
+Although the range [70, 150] maximized the illuminated volume (34.7\%), it produced the lowest average similarity (0.8887).
+In contrast, the range [90, 170] achieved the highest precision (0.9095) and average similarity (0.8944), indicating better character preservation under low-light conditions.
+Finally, the Gamma Clamp performed best with a configuration of [0.6, 1.5], achieving the highest similarity (0.8952) and F1 score (0.9016) while maintaining high image throughput.

-\textbf{Optical Character Recognition:} Character extraction is then performed using a YOLOv26x model trained on the BLPR-C dataset.
+\textbf{Optical Character Recognition:} Character extraction is then performed using a YOLO26x model trained on the BLPR-C dataset.
 The model resizes the input images to a resolution of $1024 \times 1024$ and outputs bounding boxes and confidence scores for each detected character.
 During development, we identified the importance of detecting the word ``Bolivia'' on the plates; therefore, an additional class corresponding to this text was included in the BLPR-C dataset.
 After inference, this class is filtered out, and the remaining characters are grouped into lines using a 50\% vertical overlap criterion and sorted from left to right within each line to produce the final text string, along with the total character count and associated confidence scores.